KhronosGroup/Vulkan-ValidationLayers/docs/generated_code.md

 When making change to the `scripts/` folder, make sure to run `generate_source.py` and check in both the changes to `scripts/` and `layers/vulkan/generated/` in any PR.
 (Code generation does **not** happen automatically at build time.)

+> Note: All generated code is formatted with `clang-format` after it generates (see PR #6480 for details)

 ## CMake helper

 A helper CMake target `vvl_codegen` is also provided to simplify the invocation of `scripts/generate_source.py` from the build directory: